Corliansa/vps/README.md

 ## Troubleshooting

 - The vps is not using adguard dns?\
  Make sure `etc/systemd/resolved.conf.d/adguardhome.conf` and `/etc/resolv.conf` is configured properly\
  Move `adguardhome.conf` to `etc/systemd/resolved.conf.d/adguardhome.conf` and `/etc/resolv.conf` needs to have 2 line, beginning with `nameserver` and `search`.
-This should be configured automatically by tailscale, but if it's messed up you need to correct it
+This should be configured automatically by tailscale, but you need to change the nameserver to `nameserver 127.0.0.1` so that the vps will use the dns configured by adguard home